sebastian-heinz/Arrowgene.Services/README.md

 Arrowgene.Services
 ===
-Arrowgene.Services provides interfaces and implementations for data transfer and handling.
+Arrowgene.Services provides solutions for and around networking.

 ## Table of contents
 - [Requirements](#requirements)